estherk15/haiku_frontend/Notes.md

 - line up each card in a fixed scroll on the side?
 - Make the syllable box bigger?
 - Make the syllable counter reset to empty if the input fields are empty.
+- put more space between the new poem form and the existing user poem container

 **App Decisions**
 <!-- - Do you need a user login page?